 For a monochrome or multicolour three exposure 16 x 12 print, to obtain a wide range of tones.

-- Squeeze pigment about the size of a petit poi onto your tea plate, and add 5cc of gum and mix thoroughly using palette knife.
+- Squeeze a pea-sized amount of pigment onto your tea plate, and add 5cc of gum and mix thoroughly using palette knife.

 - Add 5cc of saturated dichromate solution and mix thoroughly.

 - Tape down paper to a smooth surface and mark off area to be covered by negative.
 Coat paper with a lightly dampened brush using smooth caressing strokes, being sure not to abrade the surface.
 This may be done in subdued light.
 Your objective is an even surface.

 - Place in the dark to dry for at least forty minutes until there is no trace of tackiness or shine on the surface.
 Remember that the chemical reaction is only speeded up by light.
 It continues in the dark to the extent that you should not be surprised if results from sensitised paper stored for more than twelve hours prove unsatisfactory.
 I am told that it will last longer if you store the paper in the freezer.